 And some districts tax themselves at far higher rates than others, but raise far less money.

 “Taxable wealth varies dramatically among school districts,” Robson said.
-The small rural Shenandoah Valley district, one of the plaintiffs, has the highest local tax rate in the state and can only raise $4000 per student.
-New Hope-Solebury in Bucks County, by contrast, has a much lower tax rate and can raise $21,000 per student.
+If the small rural Shenandoah Valley district, one of the plaintiffs, levied taxes at the highest local tax rate in the state, it would only raise $4000 per student.
+By contrast, if New Hope-Solebury in Bucks County charged the state’s average rate, it would raise $21,000 per student.

 “There’s no doubt that there are strong public policy disagreements relating to the manner in which citizens should be taxed and the way in which education should be funded,” Northen said.
 “But can it be said that the petitioners’ view of the world is objectively correct, and that anybody who disagrees with them, including the majority of the General Assembly, is unreasonable or irrational?”